museum4punkt0/k_evatool_laravel_container_app/README.md

 #### Backend (Laravel)
 - Ubuntu 20.04
 - Apache 2.4.x (nginx can be used as well)
 - PHP 8.0 (Several addition php packages are needed.
-Please see https://laravel.com/docs/8.x/deployment)
+Please see https://laravel.com/docs/8.x/deployment.
+We additionally recommend installing the GMP extension.)
 - MySQL 8.0
 - Composer 2.x